Warnings (& Lessons) of the 2013 Target Data Breach

 The Target 2013 data breach details show that even when an organization does many things right, one weak point in the chain can lead to disaster.

 And that brings us to another lesson learned.
 Companies should have a disaster preparedness plan regarding security breaches.
 There should be a strategy in place for companies to restore customer faith and loyalty in the event that the worst occurs.
 And there should be proactive solutions if a data breach occurs.
 An MSP can help an organization create this type of plan.
+Red River helps organizations build resilient cybersecurity strategies and response plans tailored to their specific risk landscape, ensuring they’re prepared before threats arise.

 It’s always better to be proactive about your security.
 Do you think you’re ready to defend against a security breach?
 With a security audit, you’ll know whether there are gaps in your system to shore up — and what you can do to improve your defenses.
 Contact us today to find out more.